-For most right now, it is a highly busy period between work, volunteering and special events.
+For many right now, it is a highly busy period between work, volunteering and special events.
 As we muddle through being pulled in several directions at once and experiencing another wave of social events it is important to maintain quiet time.
 Often easier said than done with the length of people’s to-do lists.

 I chose the title “Where Ever You Go There You Are” from a book by Jon Kabat-Zinn.
 It is a great example of making the choice to become an expat before you are ready to retire and any struggles that may come along with it.
-Work is work no matter where you live and when you live on an island in a country that often gets referred to as the “Wild West” you can bet there will be challenges in balancing work, play and true island style relaxation.
+Work is work no matter where you live and when you live on an island in a country that often gets referred to as the “Wild West” you can bet there will be challenges in balancing work, play and true island-style relaxation.

 Jon is a professor of medicine and a renowned researcher in the study of mindfulness-based stress reduction.
 When you live on an island it is important to have good stress relief techniques other than the bar as that is a place you may end up the most.
 Personally, music, TV, walks and dock workouts are all part of my relaxation toolkit.

-Although life can be busy, moving to Ambergris Caye holds no regrets.
+Although life can be busy, for me, moving to Ambergris Caye holds no regrets.
 The tropical weather makes it worth the work it takes to be here, especially considering that in Toronto yesterday, it was only 33°F (1°C) 😀

 Truthfully, though, there are many more things that make Belize Life a pretty good choice; great people. waterfront apartment, cheaper fitness trainers, tasty restaurants and amazing social and natural events just to name a few.
+Kelly McGuire’s birthday party was another.

 Speaking of events, Kelly McGuire, our own Island celebrity, (from Texas) was celebrating his Birthday, as he does every year in San Pedro, and raising money for the Saga Humane Society.